Harry Middleton (footballer, born 1995): Non-League

 On 1 August 2018, Middleton signed a one-year contract with National League North side Alfreton Town.
 After three months at North Street, during which time he featured just six times from the bench, he left the "Reds" and joined Northern Premier League Premier Division club Gainsborough Trinity.
-Trinity manager Lee Sinnott said that "we wanted to supplement what we already have, and he will keep things fresh in the middle of the park".
 The "Holy Blues" ended the 2018–19 season in sixth-place, one point outside the play-offs; Middleton signed a new contract in the summer.

 On 13 December 2019, Middleton joined Northern Premier League Division One South East club Cleethorpes Town.
 He scored his first career goal on 22 February, as he opened the scoring for the "Owls" in a 5–0 victory over Spalding United.
 The 2019–20 season was abandoned and all results voided due to the COVID-19 pandemic in England.
 He signed with Northern Premier League Premier Division side Grantham Town on 7 July 2020, joining his brother Ben.
 However, he returned to Cleethorpes by September.
 He scored two goals in eight games before the 2020–21 season was curtailed due to the ongoing pandemic.
 He joined Northern Counties East League Premier Division side Barton Town on a dual registration deal on 12 November 2021 after "Swans" midfielder Josh Baker underwent surgery on his foot.
 He played five games for Barton under player-manager Nathan Jarman.
 He scored one goal from 29 games for Cleethorpes in the 2021–22 campaign.
-He retired from football in 2022 in order to become an officer with South Yorkshire Police.
+He retired from football in 2022 in order to become an officer with South Yorkshire Police after completing a Police Constable Degree Apprenticeship at Sheffield Hallam University.
+He later combined his policework with spells in non-League with Belper Town, Cleethorpes Town, Rossington Main.
+He signed with Maltby Main in June 2025.
+He played 36 games in the 2025–26 campaign, scoring four goals.